-The Top 13 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx
+The Top 15 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx

 Developer: Nintendo EAD

-Platform: Super Nintendo Entertainment System
+Platform: Super Nintendo Entertainment System, Nintendo Switch via Nintendo Online

 Release Date: November 1991

-The chances of a Zelda game taking the top spot on this list were very high, the chances of a Zelda game being at the top of any list are extremely high.
-Talk about nostalgia though, The Legend of Zelda: A Link to the Past is the third game in the much-beloved series and might just be one of the best (maybe top 5 anyway) and is certainly one of the most iconic.
-The player assumed the role of the mighty Link once again, as he journeys to save Hyrule, and defeat the demon king Ganon.
+The chances of a Zelda game taking the top spot on this list were very high.
+The Legend of Zelda: A Link to the Past is the third game in the much-beloved series and might just be one of the best (maybe top 5 anyway) and most iconic in the franchise.
+The player assumed the role of the mighty Link once again as he journeys to save Hyrule and defeat the demon king Ganon.
 It returns to the top-down perspective that we saw in the original game and dropped the side-scrolling gameplay of its predecessor.
 Not much else needs to be said about this game other than how great it was, how great it is, and how great it will always be.
-It is worthy of the top-down RPGs top spot, but it was a close one, that’s for sure.